 In theory, you could be allergic to all kinds of foods.
 In practice, however, it is always the usual suspects that are responsible for a large part of allergies.
 These common food allergy triggers – and a few more – are taken into account in the cerascreen® Food Allergy Test.

 If you can use the test to find out a previously undetected food allergy, it is important to remove that food item from your diet.
 This is more difficult with some foods than with others.
 Either way, you can avoid the cause of your complaints in the future.

 How does the Food Allergy Test work?

-For the food allergy test, take a few drops of blood from your fingertip with one of the two lancets.
+For the Food Allergy Test, take a few drops of blood from your fingertip with one of the two lancets.
 Everything you need is included in the test kit.

 What does the results report tell me?

-What recommendations do I receive?
+Which recommendations will I receive?

 You will also receive recommendations on how to deal with identified allergies and how to make your diet healthy and balanced despite a potential food allergy.
-We give specific tips that you can use to support your digestion and intestinal health.
+We give specific tips that you can use to support your digestive and intestinal health.